chradev/Adroid/README.md

 #### It is easy to use Raspberry Pi AI Camera – IMX500 12MP on Raspberry Pi 5!

 The Raspberry Pi 12MP AI Camera (IMX500) module was installed on the second CSI interface of the same Raspberry Pi 5 16GB, appropriate configuration was set and it was tested to work.
-After installing of required software AI functionality was tested.
+After installing of required software AI functionality was tested with the above mentioned video clips.

 <table style="width: 100%; height: 100%; margins: 0; padding: 0;">
   <tr style="margins: 0; padding: 0;">